xaviers1998/xaviers1998/README.md

 # 💫 About Me:
-Currently building cool things for the Web3 space.
+Building cool things for the Web3 space.

 ## 🌐 Socials: